docker-archive/classicswarm/docs/networking.md

 ## List networks

 This example assumes there are two nodes `node-0` and `node-1` in the cluster.
-From a swarm node, list the networks:
+From a Swarm node, list the networks:

 ```bash
 $ docker network ls